Amazon takes another shot at health care, this one a virtual care service that costs $9 per month

 The e-commerce giant says its Prime customers can now get quick access to a health care provider through a program that costs $9 a month or $99 annually.

-The announcement arrives less than a year after Amazon announced the $3.9 billion acquisition of the membership-based primary care provider One Medical, which has medical offices in more than 20 markets.
+The announcement this week arrives less than a year after Amazon announced the $3.9 billion acquisition of the membership-based primary care provider One Medical, which has medical offices in more than 20 markets.

 The company has made a number of attempts to incorporate healthcare into its platform and has started building momentum after some initial setbacks.